pk-ux/alpaca-mcp-server/README.md

 ### Troubleshooting HTTP Transport Issues
 - **Port not listening**: Ensure the server started successfully and check firewall settings
-- **Connection refused**: Verify the host IP and port are correct (default: 127.0.0.1:8000)
+- **Connection refused**: Verify the server is running on 127.0.0.1:8000 (fixed by MCP SDK)
 - **ENOENT errors**: Make sure you're using the updated server command with `--transport http`
-- **Remote access**: Use `--host 0.0.0.0` for external access or set up reverse proxy/SSH tunnel
+- **Remote access**: Use SSH tunneling or reverse proxy since server only binds to localhost
-- **Firewall**: Open the specified port in your firewall if binding to 0.0.0.0
+- **Port conflicts**: If port 8000 is busy, stop the conflicting service (MCP SDK uses fixed port)

 ## Security Notice

 This server can place real trades and access your portfolio.
 Treat your API keys as sensitive credentials.
 Review all actions proposed by the LLM carefully, especially for complex options strategies or multi-leg trades.

-**HTTP Transport Security**: When using HTTP transport, the server binds to localhost (127.0.0.1:8000) by default for security.
-For remote access, use `--host 0.0.0.0` with proper firewall configuration, or use a reverse proxy with authentication, or SSH tunneling for secure access.
+**HTTP Transport Security**: When using HTTP transport, the server binds to localhost (127.0.0.1:8000) only for security.
+For remote access, use SSH tunneling (`ssh -L 8000:localhost:8000 user@server`) or a reverse proxy with authentication for secure access.

 ## Usage Analytics Notice